Dyffryn Gardens' fountain project

 Due to the structural weakness of the walls and a leaky bottom, the pool has been left empty for many years.

 Our aim was to fundraise £75,000 to restore the fountain to its former glory.
 Thanks to generous donations from our visitors we have begun work to restore this feature.

 The first stage has been to supply the fountain with fresh clean water from a nearby borehole.
 In October of this year this was successfully completed.

 How can you help with other projects?

-Visit us to buy a book from our second-hand book corner, take part in a fundraising event or pop a pound in one of our donation boxes, any amount you can give helps us revive our gardens to their former glory.
+Visit us to buy a book from our second-hand book shop, take part in a fundraising event or pop a pound in one of our donation boxes, any amount you can give helps us revive our gardens to their former glory.